fengshi-cherish/Deep_metric/README.md

 # Deep Metric Learning in PyTorch

-     Learn a deep metric which can be used in image retrieval.
+     Learn deep metric for image retrieval or other information retrieval.

+## More concise loss function done !!!

 ## Deep metric methods implemented in this repositories: